YorkDevelopers/yorkdevelopers.github.io/_posts/Blogs/2017-04-19-MissionStatement.markdown

 ##### Our mission statement sums it up nicely.

 {:.standard}
 *York Developers support, develop and encourage a community of Software Developers in (and around) the City of York.
 We promote the values of learning and collaboration, helping to develop individuals and groups.
-We focus on the progression of people, who in turn we hope will assist others in their learning journey.*
+We focus on the progression of people, who we hope in turn will assist others in their learning journey.*

 {:.standard}
 *We believe this empowerment of others will support the need for technological and personal advancement in a wider context.
-We do not focus any result but instead provide the framework for those involved to determine a goal and drive towards it through innovation and collaboration.*
+We do not focus any result - instead we provide the framework for those involved to determine a goal and drive towards it through innovation and collaboration.*